openebs/openebs/k8s/README.md

 kubectl apply -f openebs-operator.yaml
 ```

-### Creating Default Storage Pools and Storage Classes
+### (Optional) Configuring CStor Pools or customizing Jiva Pools
 With 0.7, node-disk-manager is installed that discovers and create Disk CRs for each non OS disk attached to the nodes.
-Get the list of disks using `kubectl get disks --show-labels` and update the Disk CR Names in the `openebs-storagepoolclaims.yaml`.
+Get the list of disks using `kubectl get disks --show-labels` and update the Disk CR Names in the `openebs-config.yaml`.
 It is recommended to specify one Disk CR per storage node.

 ```
-kubectl apply -f openebs-cas-templates-pre-alpha.yaml kubectl apply -f openebs-storagepools.yaml kubectl apply -f openebs-storagepoolclaims.yaml
+kubectl apply -f openebs-cas-templates-pre-alpha.yaml kubectl apply -f openebs-config.yaml
 ```

 Note: This step will be optional in the near future and needs to be performed only if non-default settings are required.